 Spring asparagus has a sublimely sweet, grassy taste whose subtleties tend to be masked when subjected to heat, even the mildest forms.
 The stems are especially sweet and can be served to great effect when left raw, shaved, and tossed with lemon and pecorino.
-Save the asparagus tips for a lovely pasta, risotto, or salad of another sort.–Mario Batali
+Save the asparagus tips for a lovely pasta, risotto, or salad of another sort.
+Originally published May 18, 2010.–Mario Batali

 You’ll end up with a little extra vinaigrette.
 What a shame.
 No need to get vertigo over the situation.
 You may just want to make another batch of the asparagus and pecorino salad the next night, as we did.
 Or conjure another use for this sprightly picker-upper.
 (Should you find yourself in need of inspiration, consider dribbling or drizzling it over blanched sugar snaps or green beans, grilled or seared fish fillets, roast chicken or broiled fillets, or a simple salad of escarole or even frisee tossed with thinly shaved fennel.
 That help?)